gweicz/summ1t/README.md

 Let's celebrate 5 years of [Gwei.cz](http://gwei.cz/) live together with a day-long gathering to recap our successes and failures, and move into a new and better era.
 We'd love to see you, friends! ✨

-Each visitor will receive a souvenir t-shirt and other surprises :) 🎁
+Every attendee will be presented with a commemorative t-shirt and other exciting surprises to cherish :) 🎁

 While the majority of the talks and stage presentations will be in Czech, we extend a warm invitation to our English-speaking friends to join us as well!